-H P 372 CONTEMPORARY HEALTH ISSUES (3) This course is directed toward current health problems and concerns and includes the topics of fitness, environmental health, and consumer health.
+H P 372 CONTEMPORARY HEALTH ISSUES (3) This course is directed toward current health problems and concerns and includes such topics as disease, fitness, environmental health, global health, consumer health, and drug therapies.

 H P 397 INDEPENDENT STUDY IN HEALTH PROMOTION (1-3) Prerequisites: Approval of faculty sponsor and school dean; junior or senior standing.
 This course provides students the opportunity to pursue individual study of topics not covered in other available courses.
 The area for investigation is developed in consultation with a faculty sponsor, and credit is dependent on the nature of the work.
 May be repeated for no more than six credits.